restapiexample/nodejs-restapi-using-express-mysql/README.md

 <li>Add Record using rest call into mysql database</li>
 <li>Edit Record using rest call into mysql database</li>
 <li>Delete Record using rest call into mysql database</li>
-<li>Featch records using rest call into mysql database</li>
+<li>Fetch records using rest call into mysql database</li>
 </ul>

 # how to create table in db
-You need to craete 'test' database into mysql and import customer.sql table into your mysql database.
+You need to create 'test' database into mysql and import customer.sql table into your mysql database.

 # How to run nodejs application
 <p>copy index.js and package.json file into your nodejs project folder,</p>